 Can Risk Management Tools Predict Future Risks?

 Risk management tools help organizations identify, assess, and mitigate risks.
-While they are crucial in forecasting potential risks based on available data and historical trends, it's important to understand their capabilities and limitations in predicting future risks.
+While they are crucial in forecasting potential risks based on available data and historical trends, it is important to know their capabilities for predicting risks in the future.

 Capabilities